 For God the just is satisfied to look on Him and pardon me

-As Paul writes in Colossians 3:12, you are dearly loved
+As Paul wrote in Colossians 3:12, you are dearly loved!